id-unibe-ch/ansible-role-postfix/README.md

             postfix_service_state: stopped
             postfix_packages_state: absent

+**Note:** Removing Postfix from the system will also purge any configuration in `/etc/postfix`.
+If you want to preserve it, make a backup before applying the above play.

 ## Compatibility

 This role has been written for and tested on and is therefore compatible with: